reahl/reahl/reahl-doc/doc/tutorial/connectingviews.rst

 :class:`~reahl.web.fw.Bookmark`\ s are obtained: using the :class:`~reahl.web.fw.View` and the :class:`~reahl.web.fw.UserInterface` of which the
 :class:`~reahl.web.fw.View` forms part.

 The :class:`~reahl.web.ui.Menu` should be on every page.
-This could be accomplished by adding a similar :class:`~reahl.web.ui.Menu` to each :class:`~reahl.web.fw.View`.
-A better solution though, is to create a page :class:`~reahl.web.fw.Widget` for the application, and make this page contain the :class:`~reahl.web.ui.Menu`.
-In the example, AddressBookPage plays this role.
-A AddressBookPage is literally just a :class:`~reahl.web.ui.TwoColumnPage`, with an :class:`~reahl.web.ui.HMenu` (a horisontal menu) added to its `.header`.
+We accomplish this by creating AddressBookPage, and letting the page for each :class:`~reahl.web.fw.View` inherit from AddressBookPage.
+An AddressBookPage is literally just a :class:`~reahl.web.ui.TwoColumnPage`, with an :class:`~reahl.web.ui.HMenu` (a horisontal menu) added to its `.header`.
 The :class:`~reahl.web.ui.Menu` uses the textual description for each :class:`~reahl.web.fw.View` as obtained from the :class:`~reahl.web.fw.Bookmark`\ s from which it is constructed.
 Such a description defaults to being the title of the :class:`~reahl.web.fw.View`.

-In order to be able to create the :class:`~reahl.web.ui.HMenu`, AddressBookPage needs a :class:`~reahl.web.fw.Bookmark` for each :class:`~reahl.web.fw.View` in the application.
-This information is available where `.define_page()` is called, and so can be passed in from there as an argument.
-The arguments passed to `.define_page()` are sent to `AddressBookPage.__init__()` each time an AddressBookPage is constructed.
+In order to be able to create the :class:`~reahl.web.ui.HMenu`, AddressBookPage and its subclasses need a :class:`~reahl.web.fw.Bookmark` for each :class:`~reahl.web.fw.View` in the application.
+This leaves us with a bit of a chicken-and-egg problem: We usually set the page for a particular :class:`~reahl.web.fw.View` when it is defined.
+However, each page needs all the bookmarks to all :class:`~reahl.web.fw.View`\ s.
+To get around this issue, you can omit setting the page when defining a :class:`~reahl.web.fw.View` and set it later using `.set_page()` as is done here.

 .. literalinclude:: ../../reahl/doc/examples/tutorial/pageflow1/pageflow1.py